As part of #autismawarenessweek I wanted to share some thoughts on what I like to call The A Team.

 So I re-shared this acronym I penned from last year:

 There are many reasons why autism is assumed as having only one type of presentation.

-Stereotypical images and stories that plague social media of phenomenal geniuses, ususally male, that hit the headlines define our conscious awareness of autism.
+Stereotypical images and stories that plague social media of phenomenal geniuses, ususally male, that hit the headlines define our social conscious on autism.

 But this does not cover every single individual on the autism spectrum or the experiences and challenges they may face in life.

 Behaviours like hand flapping, making no eye contact or lining up toys are just a few of the traits that may indicate a profile on the autism spectrum.

 These individuals may lack an intuitive understanding of language, may be unable to grasp social hierarchies or not have the emotional regulation that is more expected of their age group.

-Autism is certainly not defined as being only typical and we need to grasp this concept before we can diagnose all individuals on the spectrum.
+Autism is certainly not defined as being typical and we need to grasp this concept before we can diagnose all individuals on the spectrum.

 Many individuals are failed by the system that only diagnose using stereotypical behaviours for autism presentations.

 U needs Understanding

 Unless you have autism, or live with it in the family, can you begin to imagine how it can impact your life.
 It affects the whole family as we must adapt living and adjust to individual needs.

 Phrases get thrown around like it’s only mild autism, or they are high-functioning.
-This actually only refers to the cognitive ability they have and intelligence does not indicate how much a person may suffer or experience trauma from being misunderstood.
+This actually only refers to the cognitive ability someone has and intelligence does not indicate how much a person may suffer or experience trauma from being misunderstood.

 A person with autism needs understanding and compassion, instead of punishing for the way they interpret the world.

 T takes Time to process